Cameron Brate Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Season Stats

-- Brate's stat line reveals 26 catches for 228 yards and three touchdowns.
-He averages 15.2 yards per game, and has been targeted 51 times.
+- Brate has collected 228 yards on 26 receptions with three touchdowns, averaging 15.2 yards per game, on 51 targets.

-- Brate has been the target of 51 of his team's 642 passing attempts this season, or 7.9% of the target share.
+- Brate has been the target of 7.9% (51 total) of his team's 642 passing attempts this season.

-- With 18 targets in the red zone this season, Brate has been on the receiving end of 16.4% of his team's 110 red zone pass attempts.
+- Brate has seen the ball thrown his way 18 times in the red zone this season, 16.4% of his team's 110 red zone pass attempts.

+- The Buccaneers, who rank second in the NFL in points scored, have attempted a pass 65.1% of the time while running the football 34.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Brate's matchup with the Jets.